Resources for Parents & Students

 - Prepares students to live a healthy and balanced lifestyle, including regular exercise and participation in enjoyable leisure activities

-Stay connected with the LIFE Program on Facebook, Instagram, and Twitter.
+Stay connected with the LIFE Program with the social media links below:

 Students who complete this program will receive a certificate of completion, rather than a degree from the university.